digitallinguistics/scription/README.md

 The time duration line is used to indicate the start and end times of the utterance in an associated media recording.
 It must follow the format `SS.MMM-SS.MMM`, where `SS` = the start/end time in seconds, and `MMM` = the start/end time in milliseconds.
 The number before the hyphen indicates the start time, and the number after the hyphen indicates the end time.
 The hyphen may optionally be surrounded by spaces (e.g. `10.123 - 20.456`).
 The start and end times must be specified in seconds and milliseconds, not any other units or precision.

+### Custom Lines {#custom}

+Utterances may include line types that are not defined in this specification.
+When parsers encounter an undefined backslash code, they should not throw an error by default; parsers should ignore this line and if possible pass through the data unchanged.

 ## Emphasis

 Emphasis may be added on any lines containing linguistic data by adding asterisks (`*`) around the emphasized item or portion of the data: